projectriff/riff/docs/riff_function_create.md

 - 'node': uses riff's node-function-invoker build
 - 'command': uses riff's command-function-invoker build

-Buildpack based builds support building from local source in addition to within the cluster.
-Locally built images prefixed with 'dev.local/' are saved to the local Docker daemon while all other images are pushed to the registry specified in the image name.
+Buildpack based builds support building from local source or within the cluster.
+Images will be pushed to the registry specified in the image name, unless prefixed with 'dev.local/' in which case the image will only be available within the local Docker daemon.

 From then on you can use the sub-commands for the `service` command to interact with the service created for the function.